Checkmate! The story behind Kubrick’s carpet in The Shining revealed

 You don’t need to limit this dynamic design to your floors – it is also available as wallpaper.
 The original David Hicks hexagonal design is produced in print in a Cole & Son wallpaper, in two different scales of hexagon and several different colour ways.

 The geometric hexagon pattern large-scale print comes in six new colour ways including reds, sapphire blues, turquoise, ebony and copper.
-Hicks Grand is closer in scale to The Shining carpet and is available at £76 per roll from Wallpaper Direct or John Lewis
+Hicks Grand is closer in scale to The Shining carpet and is available at around £126 per roll from Wallpaper Direct.

-The smaller scale hexagonal design shown below, Hicks Hexagon comes in Gilver White & Blue, Gold/Taupe, Teal/Gold, Black/Gold and is available from John Lewis, £76 per roll.
+The smaller scale hexagonal design shown below, Hicks Hexagon comes in Gilver White & Blue, Gold/Taupe, Teal/Gold, Black/Gold and is also available from Wallpaper Direct.

 The Hicks carpets and wallpapers makes a beautiful bold statement, and present a real story to tell visitors to your home!